We Have All the Time in the World

 "We Have All the Time in the World" is a James Bond theme song performed by Louis Armstrong.
 Its music was composed by John Barry and the lyrics by Hal David.
-It is a secondary musical theme in the 1969 Bond film On Her Majesty's Secret Service, the title theme being the instrumental "On Her Majesty's Secret Service", also composed by Barry and featured on the accompanying soundtrack album.
-The song title is taken from Bond's final words in both the novel and the film, spoken after the death of his wife, Tracy Bond.
-Barry chose Armstrong to perform the song because he felt Armstrong could "deliver the title line with irony".
-Armstrong was too ill to play the trumpet for the song, and it was therefore played by another musician.
+It is a secondary musical theme in the 1969 Bond film On Her Majesty's Secret Service.
+The title is Bond's final words in the film, spoken after the death of his wife, Tracy Bond.